ruc-practical-ai/data-loaders/downloads/basic_ml/README.md

-# Basic ML Downloard Location
+# Basic ML Datasets Download Location

 This is the default download location for basic machine learning datasets.